srobo/volunteer-emails/SR2019/2019-02-06-techday-signups-info.md

 Here's some extra info specific for volunteers:

 If convenient, arrive at 9am for set-up.
 If you're making it for set-up, meet at the [Mountbatten Building][mountbatten], top floor seminar room.
-To be let into the building, call <Anton's number>.
+To be let into the building, call Anton on <Anton's number>.

-We're about to announce a venue change (to a different building on the same campus), so please check the on-campus directions PDF in the evening to get the new location.
+If you arrive after 10am, make your way to the same building, and head to the labs on level 2 (phone Anton for directions)

 It would be great to email Andy to mention you're coming:
 <andys email>